astronomer/docs/learn/airflow-dag-parameters.md

 | `schedule`   | The schedule for the DAG.
 There are many different ways to define a schedule, see [Scheduling in Airflow](scheduling-in-airflow.md) for more information.
 Defaults to `timedelta(days=1)`.
 This parameter replaces the deprecated `schedule_interval` and `timetable` parameters. |
 | `catchup`    | Whether the scheduler should backfill all missed DAG runs between the current date and the start date when the DAG is unpaused.
 This parameter defaults to `True`.
 It is a best practice to always set it to `False` unless you specifically want to backfill missed DAG runs, see [Catchup](rerunning-dags.md#catchup) for more information. |

-## UI-related
+## UI parameters

-Some parameters relate to adding information to the DAG or change its appearance in the Airflow UI:
+Some parameters add documentation to a DAG or change its appearance in the Airflow UI:

 | Parameter                           | Description |
 |-------------------------------------|-------------|